Made in Dagenham

 Is it any good?

-A film about the triumph of the underdog is not original, but done well and with heart, it's always affecting.
-MADE IN DAGENHAM feels authentic, has wonderful performances, and avoids sentimentality.
+A film about the triumph of the underdog is not original, but done well and with heart, it's always affecting; MADE IN DAGENHAM is one such film.
+It feels authentic, has wonderful performances, and avoids sentimentality.
 Sally Hawkins sparkles in her role as "everywoman."
 The filmmakers have gathered an impressive array of supporting players, paid important attention to the detail of the period, and worked from a script that feels fresh even though the story can't help but be predictable.
 (Why would they have made this movie if Rita O'Grady and her followers had failed in their endeavor?)

 Sad that it has an R rating which might keep many young people from experiencing this entertaining and moving lesson in gender politics.